 How do I start researching my family tree?

 Congratulations on entering the exciting world of genealogy!
 We will be happy to assist you in your research.
-Come to the Chariton Public Library during our staffed hours, Tuesday-Friday from 10-5, or e-mail us anytime at email@example.com.
+Come to the Chariton Public Library during our staffed hours, Monday-Friday from 10-3, also by appointment, or e-mail us anytime at email@example.com.

 Has anyone started researching families in my family tree?